mongodb-labs/mongo-c-driver-async/docs/ref/operation.rst

     :param h: The handler object to be attached to the operation.
     :param fn: The starter invocable that will be invoked whent he operation is is started.
-A l-value reference to the stored handler will be passed as the sole argument to the starter function.
+An lvalue reference to the stored handler will be passed as the sole argument to the starter function.
     :allocation: The operation state will be allocated using :ref:`the allocator associated with the handler <handler.allocator>` `h`.